Subjective Happiness Scale (SHS)

 The following variables are recorded:

-In this survey, you will be asked questions regarding your levels of current happiness.
+In this survey, you are asked about your experiences of happiness.

 Aggregate Variables